Simon-dl/Full_Math_CS_Guide/README.md

    [MIRI](https://intelligence.org/research-guide/)

-   All are worth checking out for more options / other choices of books / other tangential fields of knowledge.

-   /sci/ and MIRI being the most helpful.
+   All are worth checking out for more options / other choices of books / other tangential fields of knowledge. /sci/ being the most helpful.

+   Other useful ideas for studying are in this [study guide](https://www.lesswrong.com/posts/bjjbp5i5G8bekJuxv/study-guide)

+   Don't get lost finding the perfect guide or book or course.
+You can look occasionally but if you spend more time looking at courses than you do studying you are just distracting youself.

+   I also intent for this to a very alive document, changing to get better resources and better reflect the best way to become competent in the ML field.
+I don't want this to be an abandonded guide that becomes less helpful as time goes on.

 # General tips: